This article aims to help you apply valuable and worthwhile success strategies based on techniques I have used that worked for me.

 Clueless drivers slam on their brakes when they lose control on ice.
 They don’t realize that the car just goes into an uncontrolled skid.

 One of the best driving experiences is to go with the flow.
-It’s relaxing and easy.
+It’s relaxing and pleasant.
 There’s no stress of trying to beat other cars to a destination.

-I have driven hundreds of miles in a single trip several times in my life and I avoid fatigue by just staying in a single lane and pacing along with others, no matter what the speed is.
+I have driven hundreds of miles on a single trip several times in my life, and I avoid fatigue by staying in a single lane and pacing along with others, no matter what the speed is.

 There will always be those times when a stupid driver comes near you.
-The best I can offer as a solution is to move over to the right lane if you have a tailgater.
+The best solution is to move over to the right lane if you have a tailgater.
 If they are tailgating a car next to you, maybe they want to cut in front of you.
 Let them.
-And then let them get as far ahead and as far away from you as possible.
+Then let them get as far ahead and as far away from you as possible.
 Don’t take things personally.
 It’s not worth it.

-You never know what state of mind these other drivers are in.
-Letting them get away from you can also keep you out of trouble and avoid road rage.
-Angry drivers will cause trouble, not only for you, but for themselves too.
+You never know what state of mind these other drivers are in, and letting them get away from you can help keep you out of trouble.
+Angry drivers will cause problems, not only for you but for themselves too.

 Suddenly all the traffic stopped dead.
-It took a while for me to move along and eventually I saw what had happened.
-There was a huge accident.
-A pile-up.
+It took a while for me to move along, and eventually, I saw what had happened.
+There was a massive accident.
 Everyone had to squeeze through on one lane.
 As I passed by, I recognized one of the cars.
 It was her!